aykim/twitterdatabase/README.md

     - `sudo python akpsql.py <parameters>`
     - *sudo solves problem with matplotlib library on garnet server.

-Some helpful programs to use to debug:
+ - Some helpful programs to use to debug:
---> python akfind.py <path/to/data>
+    - `python akfind.py <path/to/data>`

-Overall 7 python files:
+ - Overall 7 python files:
-akmaster.py
+    - akmaster.py
-akparse.py
+    - akparse.py
-akpsql.py
+    - akpsql.py
-akpost.py
+    - akpost.py
-clean_database.py
+    - clean_database.py
-clean_directory.py
+    - clean_directory.py
-akfind.py
+    - akfind.py

 4. Other Notes
-What Python libraries does this program need?
+    - What Python libraries does this program need?
-What is ErrorCount.txt for?
+    - What is ErrorCount.txt for?
-Error Messages?
+    - Error Messages?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 1. IMPORTANT Instructions to follow EVERYTIME BEFORE running program  **CHECKLIST***